Pandemic gardening: Beetles and green tomatoes

 The moonflowers and hibiscus flourished…when they weren’t being attacked by beetles and grasshoppers.

-2 thoughts on “Pandemic gardening: Squirreling away the green tomatoes”
+2 thoughts on “Pandemic gardening: Beetles and green tomatoes”

 1. I enjoyed this so much Anne.
 Spring fever decisions have consequences, lol.
 Your writing perspective gives me a chuckle every time.😊